Chebotarev Sets: The classical case

 While we could modify the approach given in the previous subsection, it is complicated by the presence of the squares of primes.
 We could adapt the approach described in Ingham~\cite{I} for the problem of $\psi(x)-x$, and prove that

-i.e. that the difference of these {\ prime power} counting functions gets, in size, as large as a constant times $x^{1/2}/\log{x}$, and points in {\em both} positive and negative directions for infinite sequences of $x \to \infty$.
+i.e. that the difference of these prime {\it power} counting functions gets, in size, as large as a constant times $x^{1/2}/\log{x}$, and points in {\em both} positive and negative directions for infinite sequences of $x \to \infty$.
 Now the squares of primes contribute an amount to $P(x)-\frac{r}{\phi(q)} \pi(x)$ that is asymptotically a constant times $x^{1/2}/\log(x)$, i.e. of the same size as~\eqref{eq:Theta 1/2 and Ingham} , but always pointing in one direction.
 Hence, estimate~\eqref{eq:Theta 1/2 and Ingham} would establish~\eqref{eq:omega bound on theta=1/2}.

 Instead, however, we will take an alternate approach that yields more information.
 We will consider two mean square averages of the remainder term, each giving a separate proof of~\eqref{eq:omega bound on theta=1/2}.
 Both averages are of interest in their own right.
+To do so we first prove the following Lemma which provides for a more manageable formula in comparison to Lemma~\ref{lemma:P explicit}.